qa1/javascript-persian-interview-questions/book.md

      ```js
      const isAuthenticated = false;
+     console.log(
-     console.log(isAuthenticated ?
-'Hello, welcome' : 'Sorry, you are not authenticated'); // Sorry, you are not authenticated
+       isAuthenticated ?
+"Hello, welcome" : "Sorry, you are not authenticated"
+     ); // Sorry, you are not authenticated
      ```

      </span>